ecnepsnai/otto/docs/automatic_register.md

 To enable client registration, check "Allow Hosts to Register Themselves" in the options page of the Otto web UI.

-A register PSK must be specified.
-This PSK must be specified when telling the client to register itself with the Otto server.
+A register key must be specified.
+This key must be specified when telling the client to register itself with the Otto server.

 Registration rules can be added to automatically assign hosts to specific groups based off of information about the